How to Cross Stitch

 - How big it is in stitches.
 The square that includes four holes is considered one stitch (step 4 in the image above)

 - How big it is in cm and inches

 Not everyone stitches from the middle.
 Like myself, I prefer to stitch from the top left of the pattern.
-This means more counting on fabric to ensure I am in the exact top left of the fabric so I don't run out of fabric.
-I recommend for your first pattern, you start from the center to minimize errors.
+This means more counting on fabric to ensure I am in the exact top left of the fabric, so I don't run out of fabric.
+I recommend for your first pattern; you start from the center to minimize errors.

 Every square on the pattern represents a potential stitch X. You will see where there are symbols in a square, this is a stitched area.
 The symbols each correspond to their own DMC color.

-Some pages will have 3 columns greyed out.
+Some pages will have three columns greyed out.
 These are repeats of the previous adjoining page and should not be stitched.
 They are there simply to help in joining the pattern together when stitching and if you like to tape your pattern together into one big page.

 4. You will have a 'key' page.
-This page will repeat the fabric, stitches and sizing.
+This page will repeat the fabric, stitches, and sizing.
 It will also have some handy information about the key.
 There are 4 columns on a key.
 'Col' represents the DMC color (it is not identical, but close enough for easy referencing), 'sym' represents the symbol that belongs to that color, and 'no' represents the DMC number.
 This is the number you will look for when buying your floss.
-There is also a 'colour name' column, but I have learned over time that not every shop seems to use the same color name, so it is best to rely on the 'no' when buying your threads (also sometimes called floss).
+There is also a 'color name' column, but I have learned over time that not every shop seems to use the same color name, so it is best to rely on the 'no' when buying your threads (also sometimes called floss).

 All About Frames

 In the shopping list, was made mention of several different frames and ways to hold your fabric.
 These are important.
 While you can handhold the fabric without any framework, it makes it hard to stitch, and you might not get the right tension, which leaves you with sloppy Xs.